-- If none are present: 0 points, STRENGTH>0 required.
+- If none are present: 0 points, STRENGTH>0 required. - If one is present: 15 points, STRENGTH>30 required. - If all three are present: 40 points, STRENGTH>80 required.

-- If one is present: 15 points, STRENGTH>30 required. - If all three are present: 40 points, STRENGTH>80 required. - See point box, mission attempt. - reveal When a card such as All Threes tells you to reveal cards, both players are allowed to see the cards. - reverse When a card is reversed, that card has its game text conceptually changed to work in a opposite way.
+See point box, mission attempt.

+reveal - When a card such as All Threes tells you to reveal cards, both players are allowed to see the cards.

+reverse - When a card is reversed, that card has its game text conceptually changed to work in an opposite way.
 To ensure consistent gameplay, an official definition is established in each case.
-See Intruder Force Field, Persistence of Memory. - revised text Cards with revised game text or lore (both errata and clarifications) are listed in Appendix A. See the Glossary introduction for more information on revisions and the individual Glossary entries for the actual revised text. - Revolving Door See doorway.
+See Intruder Force Field, Persistence of Memory.

+revised text - Cards with revised game text or lore (both errata and clarifications) are listed in Appendix A. See each individual entry for the actual revision.
+Also, see the Conversion Rules for a list of Second Edition Compatible cards with revised text.

+Revolving Door - See doorway.